It’s time to stop sleep deprivation and the glorification of “busy”, explains Anel Martin

 We live in an “always-on” society and the majority of people globally are sleep deprived to some extent.
-In my opinion it has to do with technology: the fact that we are working more hours, trying to look after our homes, development, health, partners, families and children.
+In my opinion, it has to do with technology: the fact that we are working more hours, trying to look after our homes, development, health, partners, families and children.
 We are working across multiple time zones, have hours of exposure to unnatural light levels and spend too much time on tech.

-I have worked with many assistants across the world and have found that sleep in our profession is both underrated and often disrupted in some way, be it minor, short term or serious.
+I have worked with many Assistants across the world and have found that sleep in our profession is both underrated and often disrupted in some way, be it minor, short term or serious.

-Society has brain washed us to believe that we can sleep when we are dead.
+Society has brainwashed us to believe that we can sleep when we are dead.
 It has become a badge of honor to tell others how little sleep you have had and somehow we are conditioned to believe that it makes you better or more productive.
 It doesn’t!

 The Navy Seals did research with highly trained, physically and mentally conditioned soldiers (all in better shape than either you or I) and even they can’t function on less than 3 hours a night; it is the critical tipping point.
-Cognitive ability, judgment, hand-eye co-ordination and many other factors become compromised.
+Cognitive ability, judgment, hand-eye coordination and many other factors become compromised.

 Well, if you don’t sleep well, you will be dead sooner!
 Sleep deprivation can cause weight gain, diabetes, heart disease, high blood pressure, strokes, increased cortisol (stress hormone), depression, makes you more susceptible to flu and reduces your resilience to name but a few side effects.
 We all need to ask ourselves if the risk factors are worth it in the end.

 There is no hard and fast rule on how much sleep an individual needs; the only consensus is that you should wake up naturally without the use of your alarm clock if you are sleeping well (best experimented with when you have a period of annual leave of a week or more, trying different bed times and waking up times).

-Scientist have still not found one conclusive answer as to why we sleep but generally it is accepted that sleep is a period for the body to repair, detox and recover.
-For the brain it is even more complex.
+Scientists have still not found one conclusive answer as to why we sleep but generally it is accepted that sleep is a period for the body to repair, detox and recover.
+For the brain, it is even more complex.
 It has been proven that we cement memories and make sense of our experiences and process what happened during the day.
 All this is beneficial for your cognitive functioning, reasoning skills and concentration.

 - Have a set routine for sleeping; a “normal” time for going to bed and waking up.
-Find your personal amount of sleep required, it can vary from approx. 7 to 10 hours.
-Sleeping 5 or less hours is considered very unhealthy for the average person and is classified as sleep deprived; anything going near 3 hours is dangerous.
-There are many wearables on the market which monitor sleep and they can give you an indication of where you are and if you are improving over time.
+Find your personal amount of sleep required, it can vary from approximately seven to ten hours.
+Sleeping five hours or fewer is considered very unhealthy for the average person and is classified as sleep-deprived; anything going near three hours is dangerous.
+There are many wearables on the market that monitor sleep and can indicate where you are and if you are improving over time.
 Most importantly they can show you your sleep cycles and indicate the quality of your sleep.
-A device I can recommend from personal experience is the Fitbit and the Huawei smart watch with the sleep tracking function.
+A device I can recommend from personal experience is the Fitbit and the Huawei smartwatch with the sleep tracking function.

 - Interrupted sleep is just as problematic as you never complete a whole sleep cycle.
 Conditions like sleep apnea can create this phenomenon.
 With sleep apnea you stop breathing at regular intervals during the night and you may not even be aware of it.
 It could be for just a spilt second and can be up to several minutes in extreme cases.
 You don’t wake up completely and don’t remember being awake, but you wake up the next morning and you feel like you haven’t slept at all, in spite of being in bed asleep the whole night.
 Sleep apnea can easily be misdiagnosed so if you wake up more tired than you went to sleep, feel like you haven’t rested at all, snore, feel totally exhausted and even sleeping tablets don’t help or if your partner mentions that it sounds as if you stop breathing or sleep very quietly then you need to have your doctor look into it.